Australia Urged to Switch to Electric Trucks Amid $6.2 Billion Health Costs

 Study Highlights Need for Policy Change

-Cameron Rimington, Senior Policy Officer for Heavy Vehicles at the EVC, emphasized the critical nature of these findings.
+Cameron Rimington, Senior Policy Officer for Heavy Vehicles at the EVC, emphasised the critical nature of these findings.
 “Switching to cleaner, electric options is not some distant climate policy; it’s a public health priority right now,” Rimington stated.
 The report highlights that Australia trails behind countries like India and New Zealand in providing incentives for transitioning to electric heavy vehicles.

 The EVC also proposes the establishment of Clean Air Zones in densely populated regions to limit emissions from the most polluting vehicles.
 Such measures have been successful internationally in reducing health risks associated with vehicle emissions.